MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wwan/element-1-accessstring.md

 ---
-Description: Defines the Access Point Name (APN) or dial string to be used to establish a data connection.
+description: Defines the Access Point Name (APN) or dial string to be used to establish a data connection.
 Search.Product: eADQiWindows 10XVcnh
 title: AccessString
 ms.assetid: 86cd5d68-ef31-4a85-b3e2-3132c39f6bc4